-The virtual serial port created by the PicoMite firmware acts like a normal serial port but it operates over USB.

-Windows 10 includes a driver for this virtual serial port but with other versions you may have to load a driver to make it work with the operating system (see below).
+The virtual serial port acts like a normal serial port but it operates over USB.
+Windows 10 and later includes a driver for this virtual serial port but with other other operating systems you may have to load a driver to make it work with the operating system (see Appendix G).

 Once this is done you should note the port number created by your computer for the virtual serial connection.
-In Windows this can be done by starting Device Manager and checking the "Ports (COM & LPT)" entry for a new COM port as shown on the right.
+In Windows this can be done by starting Device Manager and checking the "Ports (COM & LPT)" entry for a new COM port as shown above.